HOW DO ASSISTANCE DOGS HELP?

 Mental Health

 Our Helpful Hounds can be specially trained to help those with Mental Health disorders, such as depression, anxiety, OCD and Tourette’s by helping to grant them independence and improving the quality of their lives.
-Some of the ways our Helpful Hounds can help include:
+Some of the ways our Helpful Hounds assistance dogs help include:

 Schools